quasar-team/quasar/Documentation/source/yocto.rst

    (in this manual it was in the krogoth version).
 I cloned it from Yocto git repo.
 I will call it **poky repo**.
 -  ~/gitProjects/poky-quasar
-   is where I will have my Quasar-based OPC-UA server project.
+   is where I will have my Quasar-based OPC UA server project.
 I will call it **project repo**.

 The procedure